 This project largely followed the methodology used by the Illinois State Water Survey (Huff, 1990) except in the definition of the precipitation accumulation.
-This project computed precipitation accumulations for specific (6-, 12-, 24- and 96-hour) time periods as opposed to single events or storms in order to be consistent with the way duration was defined in the associated precipitation frequency project.
+This project computed precipitation accumulations for specific (1-, 6-, 12-, 24- and 96-hour) time periods as opposed to single events or storms in order to be consistent with the way duration was defined in the associated precipitation frequency project.
 As a result, the accumulation cases may contain parts of one, or more than one precipitation event.
 Accumulation computations were made moving from earlier to later in time resulting in an expected bias towards front loaded distributions when compared with distributions for single storm events.

-For every precipitation observing station in the project area that recorded precipitation at least once an hour, the three largest precipitation accumulations were selected for each month in the entire period of record and for each of the four durations.
+For every precipitation observing station in the project area that recorded precipitation at least once an hour, the three largest precipitation accumulations were selected for each month in the entire period of record for the 12-, 24- and 96-hour durations.
+For the 1- and 6-hour durations, 15-minute data were accumulated in the same manner.
+Therefore, the 1-hour distribution contains only four data points while the 6-hour distribution contains twenty-four points.
 A minimum threshold was applied to make sure only heavier precipitation cases were being captured.
-The precipitation with an average recurrence interval (ARI) of 2 years at each observing station for each duration was used as the minimum threshold at that station.
+Precipitation with an average recurrence interval (ARI) of 2 years at each observing station for each duration was used as the minimum threshold at that station.

 A minimum threshold of 25-year ARI was tested.
 It was found to produce results similar to using a 2-year ARI minimum threshold.
-The 25-year ARI threshold was rejected because it reduced the number of samples sufficiently to cause concern for the stability of the estimates.
+The 25-year ARI threshold was rejected because it reduced the number of samples sufficiently to cause concern for the stability of the distributions.

-To determine whether distributions varied appreciably across the project area, temporal distributions based on data only from the Southeast coast and the extreme Northwest portion of the project area were computed separately, and compared to the distributions computed for the project area as a whole.
-The distributions were nearly identical.
+To determine whether distributions varied appreciably across the project area, temporal distributions based on data from each hourly region were computed separately, and compared to the distributions computed for the project area as a whole.
+The distributions were nearly identical, although there was more noise in the distributions from the separate regions due to smaller sample size.
 As a result the temporal distributions presented here were based on the entire project area because of the larger sample size and because the distributions varied so little by region.

-Each of the accumulations was converted into a ratio of the cumulative hourly precipitation to the total precipitation for that duration, and a ratio of the cumulative time to the total time.
+Each of the accumulations was converted into a ratio of the cumulative hourly (or 15-minute) precipitation to the total precipitation for that duration, and a ratio of the cumulative time to the total time.
 Thus, the last value of the summation ratios always had a value of 100%.
 The data were combined, cumulative deciles of precipitation were computed at each time step, and then results were plotted to provide the graphs presented in Figure A.1.1.
-The data were also separated into categories by the quartile in which the greatest percentage of the total precipitation occurred and the procedure was repeated for each quartile category to produce the graphs shown in Figures A.1.2 through A.1.5.
+The data were also separated into categories by the quartile in which the greatest percentage of the total precipitation occurred and the procedure was repeated for each quartile category to produce the graphs shown in Figures A.1.2 through A.1.6.
 A moving window weighted average smoothing technique was performed on each curve.